-The preparation of the parent-company-only financial statements in conformity with the Regulations and the management needs to make judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, and expenses.
+The preparation of the parent-company-only financial statements in conformity with the Regulations and the management needs to make judgements and estimates about the future, including climate-related risks and opportunities, that affect the application of accounting policies and the reported amounts of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.